bryntum/chronograph/src/guides/BasicFeatures.md

 In the same time, when modelling complex data domains, it might be desirable to actually support both modes for the field.
 This happens when we have a set of inter-dependent fields and changing any of them, should update the others according to the business logic.
 This scenario will lead to computation cycles and requires careful and disciplined approach.
-Please refer to the [Advanced features](_guides_advancedfeatures_.html) guide for more details.
+Please refer to the [[AdvancedFeaturesGuide|Advanced features]] guide for more details.

 ## Cancelable transactions

-At any point, if something went wrong, its possible to reject the current transaction.
-Transaction borders are marked with the [[ChronoGraph.commit]] call.
+At any point, if something went wrong, its possible to [[Replica.reject|reject]] the current transaction.
+Transaction borders are marked with the [[Replica.commit|commit]] call.
 The end of the previous transaction immediately starts the next one.
 Transaction rejection resets the whole replica state to the preceding commit.

 ```ts
 person.firstName    = 'Elon'